Welcome!

 NOVEMBER 16-18 • Nineteenth Annual Women and Fair Trade Festival, held at the First Unitarian Universalist Church of Austin, 4700 Grover Avenue in Brentwood.

 THROUGHOUT THE YEAR • Design work continued on a Burnet Road public art project being created by artists Michael Mendoza, Jeff Grauzer, and Courtney Bee Peterson, as part of the city’s Art on the Corridor.
 Community advisors include Allandale, Brentwood, and Crestview neighbors.
-The project is expected to be completed in 2024.
+The project is scheduled to be completed in 2024.

 EARLIER IN THE ‘HOOD